 Wissenschaftlicher Mitarbeiter, Humboldt-Universität zu Berlin

 Bernard Dionysius Geoghegan is a media theorist and historian of technology.
-He works as a Wissenchaftlicher Mitarbeiter at the Institut für Kulturwissenschaft at the Humboldt-Universität zu Berlin, as part of a program funded by the German Research Foundation.
-In 2012 he received dual-Ph.D. (cotutelle) degree from the Fakultät Medien of Bauhaus-Universität Weimar and the Screen Cultures program of Northwestern University.
-His research interests include digital media, historical epistemology, visual culture studies, software studies, Kulturtechnik, and the history of electrical engineering.
+He works as an assistant professor (Wissenchaftlicher Mitarbeiter) at the Institut für Kulturwissenschaft at the Humboldt-Universität zu Berlin, as part of a program funded by the German Research Foundation.
+He is also a guest professor in the Psychoanalytische Kulturwissenschaft graduate program co-adminstered by the Berliner Institut für Psychotherapie und Psychoanalyse.
+In 2012 he received a binational Ph.D. (cotutelle) degree from the Fakultät Medien of Bauhaus-Universität Weimar and the Screen Cultures program of Northwestern University.
+His research interests and specialities include digital media, historical epistemology, visual culture studies, software studies, cultural technologies, and the history of electrical engineering.
 Bernard has held posts and fellowships at the American University of Paris, Harvard University, MIT, the Pompidou Center, Northwestern University, and the Children's Media Project.
-His essays appear in journals including Critical Inquiry, The IEEE Annals on the History of Computing, and Interaction Studies.
-He may be found online at Twitter, iTunes, or Google+ and reached by email at email@example.com.
-His CV is for download here.
+His essays appear in journals including Critical Inquiry, The IEEE Annals on the History of Computing, Theory, Culture & Society, and Interaction Studies.
+He may be found online at Twitter, iTunes, or Google+ and reached by email at firstname.lastname@example.org.
+His CV is available here.